mozilla/kitsune/docs/patching.rst

 If you did add new files, you will have to ``git add`` them before committing.

-Note that the commit message contains the bug number.
+Note that the commit message contains the bug number after the word "Bug".
 This helps us and our IRC bots!

 Open a Pull Request